Top 10 AI Writing Tool Tips for 2026

 Y'know what separates the pros from the amateurs?
 Shortcuts.
 It might seem trivial, but learning the keyboard shortcuts for your AI writing tools can save you literal hours every week.

-Most high-end AI writing tools in 2025 come with a robust set of shortcut keys.
-For instance, CleverType's AI keyboard offers productivity-boosting shortcuts that can cut writing time in half.
+Most high-end AI writing tools in 2026 come with a robust set of shortcut keys, and many now support voice commands and gesture controls for even faster access.
+For instance, CleverType's AI keyboard offers productivity-boosting shortcuts that can cut writing time in half, with customizable shortcut profiles for different work contexts.

 Here are some universal shortcuts worth memorizing for most AI writing platforms: